 Davack stood up from the bed a walked over to stand in front of Jean-

 The chimes on Worf's door sounded.
 “Come in,” he growled.
 The door slid open, and Davack stepped into Worf's room.
 “What do you want?
 Haven't you humiliated me enough?
 Get out.”

 Davack ignored him and tossed him the steel bar he was carrying.
 “Can you bend that?” he asked as Worf caught the bar.

 Davack caught the bar with one hand.
-“That is the first step in knowing how to fight one of us.
-Knowing that you can’t.”
+“That is the first step in knowing how to fight one of us, knowing that you can't.”
 Davack took the bar in both hands.
-Muscles knotted in his forearms and slowly the bar began to bend.
-When the ends of the bar touched he set it down on a nearby table.
-“If you’d like to know how to fight one of us then meet me in Holodeck 4 in twenty minutes.”
+Muscles knotted in his forearms, and slowly the bar began to bend; when the ends of the bar touched he set the steel rod down on a nearby table.
+“If you'd like to know how to fight one of us then meet me in Holodeck 4 in twenty minutes.”
 Davack turned and walked out without giving Worf a chance to reply.

 “Do you think he will come?”
 Deanna asked.

 “I don’t know,” Davack replied as he opened the holodeck door.